 Use registered taxis (PH cars arranged by hotel) or the InDriver app after dark — never hail unmarked vehicles

-All-inclusive Carnival fetes (January-March) are bucket-list experiences but sell out months in advance — book early
+All-inclusive Carnival fetes (January-March) are once-in-a-lifetime experiences but sell out months in advance — book early

 Tobago's Buccoo Sunday School is free, safe, and one of the best authentic Caribbean nightlife experiences available